Help! My partner isn’t interested in my ideas or what I have to say.

 More curious about her distraction than feeling wounded by it.

-Feeling calmer, he would use his communication skills that he’d learned and say: "I'd really love to talk through this with you properly - is now a good time?"
+Feeling calmer, he would use his communication skills and say: "I'd really love to talk through this with you properly—is now a good time?"

-This turned it into an invitation, rather than some sort of awful test she would fail.
+This turned it into an invitation, rather than a test she was destined to fail.

 That is a very different man indeed.